 To facilitate wage garnishment, many states have enacted laws that allow a creditor to garnish the future wages of debtors with only a single writ of garnishment until the judgment is satisfied.

 However, since people depend on their wages to live, both state and federal laws limit the amount of wages that can be garnished and federal law prevents the employer from firing the employee because of the garnishment.
-Federal law—the Consumer Credit Protection Act (US CODE: Title 15,CHAPTER 41—CONSUMER CREDIT PROTECTION, specifically: US CODE: Title 15,1673.
-Restriction on garnishment)—limits the garnishment of wages to the lesser of 25% of the debtor's disposable income or the amount by which the debtor's income exceeds 30 times the federal minimum wage.
+Federal law — the Consumer Credit Protection Act (US CODE: Title 15,CHAPTER 41 — CONSUMER CREDIT PROTECTION, specifically: US CODE: Title 15,1673.
+Restriction on garnishment) — limits the garnishment of wages to the lesser of 25% of the debtor's disposable income or the amount by which the debtor's income exceeds 30 times the federal minimum wage.
 However, for domestic support orders, the limit is 65% of disposable income.
 States may also pass limits on garnishment, but only by limiting the garnishment even more; the Supremacy Clause prevents states from preempting the federal law.
 Even so, increases in the federal minimum wage have not kept pace with inflation, leaving the debtors with little to live on.

 How Garnishment is Done in Georgia

 Discover Card won a judgment for $2401 in 2004 against a cardholder for unpaid credit card debt.
 A law firm collecting on the debt executed a garnishment order in 2010 and collected a total of $3312, which included interest and fees.
 The way the garnishment is collected is that the debtor sends the payment to the county court clerk who then sends the payment to the debt collector.
 However, the court clerk took an unreasonable amount of time to send the payments to the law firm, so the law firm charged an additional $970 — not to the court who held up the payment, but to the debtor — and attempted to collect it through another garnishment order that was granted in April 2013.
-The reason why the law firm could charge the additional $970 is that it was permitted by Georgia law to assess additional interest even though the funds were held up by the court!
+The law firm could charge the additional $970 because it was permitted by Georgia law to assess additional interest even though the funds were held up by the court!

 Of course, one would have to wonder how a government agency could be so incompetent as to be unable to timely remit the received payments to the proper recipients or why the Georgia legislature decided that the debtor should pay for the incompetence of its own courts.